seanemile/gas-optimization/docs/SWC-registry.md

 ## M-41 Centralization Risk for trusted owners
 - Description: The contract is owned by a single address.
 This address can change the contract's behavior and steal funds.
 The contract should be owned by a multi-sig contract or a decentralized governance mechanism.

+## M-43: Contract locking ether
+- Description: Has payable function But does not have a function to withdraw the ether